Uniswap/v4-core/CONTRIBUTING.md

 # Contribution Guidelines

 Thanks for your interest in contributing to v4 of the Uniswap Protocol!
-The contracts in this repo are in early stages.
-There is a lot more development left before v4 is in a stable and production-ready state, and so we appreciate any kind of contribution, no matter how small.
+The contracts in this repo are in early stages - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
+We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.

 If you need to get in contact with the repository maintainers, please reach out in our [Discord](https://discord.com/invite/FCfyBSbCU5) .